alphagov/accessible-autocomplete/README.md

 `suggestion` is a function that receives one argument, a suggestion to be displayed.
 It is used when rendering suggestions, and should return a string, which can contain HTML. :warning: **Caution:** because this function allows you to output arbitrary HTML, you should [make sure it's trusted](https://en.wikipedia.org/wiki/Cross-site_scripting), and accessible.

+### `onChange` (default: `undefined`)

+Type: `Function`

+A function that gets called with the current value of the input field as it's only argument.
+This is handy for integrations with other libraries (e.g. redux-form).

 ## Progressive enhancement

 If your autocomplete is meant to select from a small list of options (a few hundred), we strongly suggest that you render a `<select>` menu on the server, and use progressive enhancement.